monsoonconsulting/magento2-pwa/README.md

-# Monsoon Service Worker
+# Monsoon PWA

-Adds icons, a web manifest file and service-worker file to make magento 2 a [PWA](https://web.dev/pwa-checklist/).
+Adds icons, a web manifest file and a service-worker file to make magento 2 a [PWA](https://web.dev/pwa-checklist/).

 ## Main Features
 - Supports Magento Blank and Luma as well as [Hyvä] based themes.